 Here are some suggestions for adding fruit to beer:

 First, try a few commercial fruit beers and think about how much fruit flavor you want in yours.
 Several craft beers on the market are made with fruit, with flavors intensities ranging from barely noticeable to a full-frontal assault.
-Some examples include: Pyramid Apricot Ale and 21st Amendment’s Hell or High Watermelon.
+An example is 21st Amendment’s Hell or High Watermelon.

 So do you want just a hint of fruit flavor, or something more dominating?
 Think about where you want to be on that range for your batch of fruit beer.
 Depending on the fruit in question, you may want to start with half a pound or so of fruit per gallon and work your way up from there.

 Next, pick your beer recipe as your base style.
 Fruit beers work well with pale ales and wheat beers, but also dark beers in some cases.
 Raspberry works well in stouts, especially when combined with chocolate.
 Pick out a recipe kit that you think might fit with your fruit of choice, or develop your own recipe.

 Next, think about how you want to add fruit to beer.
 In some cases, such as when brewing a Belgian Wit, a little citrus peel is enough to impact the flavor of the brew.
 Orange is the most common, but why not experiment with lemon, lime, or grapefruit?
 Adding peel will likely contribute more bitterness than fruit flavor.

 In my experience, adding fruit to beer in secondary fermentation is an effective way to get fruit flavor into a beer.
 The exact method for preparing the fruit will vary depending on the fruit in question and whether it’s fresh or frozen fruit you are adding to the beer.
 Fresh fruit should be peeled, frozen, and thawed, while frozen fruit should just be thawed to avoid shocking the yeast in the fermenter.